KattyNemka/Megaplan/api-collection.md

 [Megaplan.Tasks.postman_collection.zip](https://github.com/KattyNemka/Megaplan/files/7779232/Megaplan.Tasks.postman_collection.zip)

-All passwords and token keys have been replaced to provide security against unauthorized use of the site
+All passwords and logins have been replaced to provide security against unauthorized use of the site